 Option 2: Copy and paste objects from a 4x3 slide onto a 16x9 slide

 - Pros: Ensures all elements (images, logos and backgrounds) appear proportional

 - Cons: Can be time-consuming, requires some work

 1. Choose Normal view, select content and group it.

 Note: If selecting multiple objects, hold down Shift and then click to select

 2. Copy your content and paste it onto a 16x9 slide.
 It will appear proportionate as shown below:

 3. Select your content and, while holding down Shift and Ctrl, drag from a corner to resize it proportionately from the center

 4. Reposition objects on slide as appropriate (grouping and ungrouping objects as necessary)

 Since 2001, The Presentation Company's professionals have trained thousands of people from Fortune 500 companies on how to use PowerPoint to communicate more effectively.
-Contact us for more information on how we can help your organization.
+For more visual messaging and PowerPoint tips, check out our Influencing with Visuals workshop.